A cursory collection of information by Ken Wear (BSPhysics, MSEE)

 Fertilizers.
 Pests.

-It should be obvious that, politically on the international stage, our
+It should be obvious that, politically on the international stage, our nation's reliance

-nation's reliance on liquid petroleum makes us vulnerable to political events
+on liquid petroleum makes us vulnerable to political events beyond our shores and

-beyond our shores and beyond our control.
-The lack of alternates is not a
+beyond our control.
+The lack of alternates is not a suitable or sustainable national

-research is genetic engineering for seed oil production.
-I am disheartened at
+policy.
+An obvious direction for agricultural research is genetic engineering for seed oil

-the obvious influence of petroleum interests (and the so-called "war on drugs")
+production.
+I am disheartened at the obvious influence of petroleum interests (and the

-in failing to direct research interest toward projects that have hope for relieving
+so-called "war on drugs") in failing to direct research interest toward projects that have

-our dependence on foreign oil.
+hope for relieving our dependence on foreign oil.

 Nor should the environmental impact of seed oils as a fuel be overlooked.
 The